shizmob/pydle/README.md

 `Client.on_connect()` - callback called after the client has successfully connected and registered to the server.

-`Client.on_disconnect()` - callback called after the client has disconnected from the server.
+`Client.on_disconnect(expected=True)` - callback called after the client has disconnected from the server.

 with `pydle.features.rfc1459`: